maddimathon/utility-typescript/README.md

 <!--/README_DESC-->

-Probably not best to use in production/client-side without a bundler (and including only the required exports) to avoid bulk and inefficiency.
+Probably not best to use in production/client-side without a bundler (and including only the required exports) to avoid bulk, inefficiency, and alpha/beta items.

 The library aims to be pretty configurable, but it's definitely targeted towards my personal needs/preferences rather than developers in general.